 For some reason, another handsome guy was recalled unexpectedly into her mind.
 Initially, she had a bit taken a fancy to him, but our young lady, being frequently hot-tempered of something not good, pretty fast ceased liking him.
 The reason was his routinely dirty shoes – just exactly the same ones have been placed right now under the stand below.
 It’s been an occasion that popped up this memory up into her mind now thanks to the teacher’s dirty shoes.

 Her so-called suitor invited her home to set up a nice candlelit dinner and… maybe… right after… something of pleasant, and even pretty intimate could’ve been happened.

 But nothing had happened, neither candles, nor dinner.
 Just as soon as he took off his shoes, she immediately put on hers, pressing her hanky to her nose and having a bunch of reasons not to meet him again.

 Someone told her then that she’d gotten all wrong.

 ‘He is a really swell kid, you can take my word!’
 One of her friends said to her.
 ‘He was always on the honor roll in college!
 All girls around were over him.
 Lucky guy!
 So his socks that’s nothing and pure poppycock.’

 ‘And not only just that!’
 Another wanted to say out more.
 ‘He is not even a married man yet!
-Think hard about him!’
+Think twice about him!’

 ‘Do smell his dirty socks yourselves and have a great relish of your life!’ she blurted back, and soon a cool groom was given a perfect kicking off directly in his pants.